Clad3815/ai-function-helper/tests/api_responses.md

         {
           "time": "09:00",
           "activity": "Visit Akihabara",
-          "description": "Explore the technology district, visit electronic shops and anime stores" },
+          "description": "Explore the technology and anime district, visit electronic shops and themed cafes."
+        },
         {
-          "time": "12:00",
+          "time": "13:00",
-          "activity": "Lunch at a Ramen restaurant",
+          "activity": "Lunch at Tsukiji Fish Market",
-          "description": "Enjoy authentic Japanese ramen noodles"
+          "description": "Enjoy fresh seafood and local delicacies at one of the world's largest fish markets."
         },
         {
-          "time": "15:00",
-          "activity": "Visit Tokyo Skytree",
-          "description": "Enjoy panoramic views of Tokyo from the observation decks" },
-        {
-          "time": "18:00",
+          "time": "16:00",
-          "activity": "Dinner at a Robot Restaurant",
-          "description": "Experience a futuristic dining show with robots and lights" }
+          "activity": "Tokyo National Museum",
+          "description": "Discover Japan's history and culture through a vast collection of art and artifacts."
+        }
       ]
     },